 Helmets are required for skiing and snowboarding and are included in your rental price.
 It is important to wear a properly fitted, ski/snowboard specific helmet.
 Helmets should fit snuggly and not obstruct vision.
 Helmets can be worn with or without a light head covering underneath such as a balaclava.

 What to Expect from a lesson...

 Instruction at Mount Pakenham makes the lessons fun and educational.

 Unlike traditional beginner lessons, Mount Pakenham’s Station Teaching Format allows students to develop skills at their own pace.
 With station teaching your child's lesson will be minimum one hour long up to 4 hours if needed.
 Skiers and boarders will complete up to 7 Stations with coaching from CASI and CSIA certified instructors.
-After completing all 7 Stations, the students are ready to use the chairlift.
+After successfully completing all 7 Stations, the students are ready to use the chairlift.
 Students that do not complete all 7 stations can continue to practice at the Beginner Centre throughout the day.
-The Beginner Centre is staffed with certified pros from 9am to 12pm and from 1pm to 2pm Monday to Friday (times may vary based on numbers).
+The Beginner Centre is staffed with certified pros from 9am to 2pm Monday to Friday (times may vary based on numbers).

 Chairlift Readiness Assessment and Group Lessons for Novice, Intermediate and Advanced Skiers and Riders

 In order to ensure student safety, Mount Pakenham’s certified pros assess ALL skiers and snowboarders to determine their ability; assign a lesson time; and grant access to ability specific terrain.
 After successful completion of the assessment students will ski/ride safely until their assigned group lesson time.
 Students will meet for their lesson at the Snow School Meeting Area where they will be assigned an instructor and given a 55 minute group lesson.